Group

 Overview

-Dr Coutts is an Independent Cancer Researcher whose aim is to focuses on the understanding of how cell survival pathways link to disease progression as well as nuclear processes such as transcription during the stress response.
+Dr Coutts is a cancer cell and molecular biologist and her research group focuses on understanding how cell survival pathways link to disease progression as well as nuclear processes influencing gene expression during the stress response.
 Tumour growth is achieved by overriding cell cycle control and bypassing cell death mechanisms.
 Mechanisms influencing cell survival such as apoptosis and autophagy are key determinants of cell fate during stress.
-Moreover, during tumour progression, the acquisition of metastatic potential is the most devastating event in human cancer with metastatic disease the cause of 90% of cancer deaths.
+Moreover, during tumour progression the acquisition of metastatic potential is the most devastating event in human cancer with metastatic disease the cause of 90% of cancer deaths.
+Cancer cells adapt and respond to their microenvironment as well as therapeutic and metabolic stressors which ultimately modulate cellular outcome.
+Importantly, understanding how the cell integrates a variety of signals to affect cell fate is clinically and therapeutically relevant and a poorly understood process.

 Current key research areas: